metapensiero/metapensiero.pj/README.rst

 necessary.
 This allows to simplify the needs of polyfills for many of the expected Python behaviors.

-The interface with the js world is completely flat, import the modules or use the expected globals (``window``, ``document``, etc...) as you would do in JavaScript.
+The interface with the JS world is completely flat, just import the modules or use the expected globals (``window``, ``document``, etc...) as you would do in JavaScript.